hxwhou/SpringBootDemo/README.md

 This demo is a Spring boot project for practicing git usage.

 ## Q&A
-what's the difference between git and github ?\
+Q: what's the difference between git and github ?\
-It's a stupid question.
+A: It's a stupid question.